 Drinks included: Drinks are included at Mchenja.

 Honeymoons: Mchenja Bushcamp is a wonderful romantic spot to be pampered – the tented chalets have a soft, romantic feel, and the team here are good at making people feel special.
 For example, a special private honeymoon dinner can be arranged.See more ideas for Honeymoons in Zambia

 Birdwatching: Mchenja Bushcamp stands beside the Luangwa River, and near several large lagoons – so has several different environments within easy reach.
 The birding here is good; with water-birds and many dry-country species.
 On one of our short visits we saw flocks and solitary yellow-billed storks, fish eagles, white-fronted bee-eaters, kingfishers and many others.See more ideas for Birdwatching in Zambia

-Walking safaris: South Luangwa is probably Africa's best park for big game walking safaris.
-Mchenja Bushcamp always offers walking safaris as an optional activity – in a lovely area for walking.
-Mchenja as particularly easy to combine into a camp-to-camp walking trip.
-It's only a morning's walk from its sister-camps, Kakuli Bushamp or Nsolo Bushcamp.See more ideas for Walking safaris in Zambia
+Walking safaris: Mchenja Bushcamp is in a lovely area and always offers good walking safaris.
+Mchenja is particularly easy to combine into a camp-to-camp walking trip.
+It’s only a morning’s walk from its sister-camps, Kakuli Bushamp and Nsolo Bushcamp.See more ideas for Walking safaris in Zambia

 Wildlife safaris: South Luangwa is one of Africa's top big game destinations, with high densities of wildlife; night drives make sightings of lion and leopard particularly common.
 On one of our drives from Mchenja Bushcamp during the dry season, we saw many antelope – including impala and puku – a slender mongoose, a genet and a bushbaby, before and exciting hour or more following a pride of three lion out hunting.See more ideas for Wildlife safaris in Zambia